 I would honestly probably never stay in one of the domes again, mainly because I’m not a camping kind of person.
 I’m terrified at night in the middle of nowhere surrounded by complete darknes.
 I love lights & the sounds of the city around me.
 I also don’t love having to use bottled water to brush my teeth & wash my face in 40 degree weather.
 My recommendation would be to stay in one of their domes during the months of March-October.
 During those months, the bathrooms have running water & it would be much warmer.
 They also have airstreams and tree houses that I would love to check out sometime!

-So, we got in on Friday afternoon, had a glass of wine at the dome, then headed downtown for dinner.
-We ate at Red Ginger Dimsum & Tapas, which was excellent.
+We arrived in Asheville on Friday afternoon, had a glass of wine at the dome, then headed downtown for dinner.
+While walking around, we stumbled upon Red Ginger Dimsum & Tapas and it was excellent.
 We shared dumplings, wontons, sushi, & a few other dishes.

-All in all, it was a really great weekend.
+All in all, we had a really great Valentine’s weekend in Asheville, NC.
 We ate amazing food, had a lot of great wine & cider, I got to catch up with an old friend, & we enjoyed the beautiful mountains.
 Tell me about your Valentine’s Day weekend in the comments below!!